-9.2 From Trajectory to Matrix
+9.2.
+From Trajectory to Matrix

 Another form that we can transform trajectories into is a matrix.
-Using existing techniques, such as Collaborative Filtering and matrix factorization, a matrix can help complement missing observations.
+Using existing techniques, such as CF and MF, a matrix can help complement missing observations.
 A matrix can also be used as an input to identify anomalies.
-The key of the transformation lies in three aspects: 1) What does a row mean; 2) what is a column; and 3) what does an entry denote?
+The key of the transformation lies in three aspects: (1) what does a row mean, (2) what is a column, and (3) what does an entry denote?

-Travel recommendation: Zheng et al. [155][154] transform users' GPS trajectory into a user-location matrix, where a row stands for a user and a column denotes a location (such as a cluster shown in Figure 21).
+Travel Recommendation.
+Zheng et al. [2009b] and Zheng and Xie [2011b] transform users' GPS trajectory into a user-location matrix, where a row stands for a user and a column denotes a location (such as a cluster shown in Figure 21).
 The value of an entry means the number of visits of a user to a location.
 The matrix is very sparse, as a user can visit a very few locations.
-A collaborative filtering model is then applied to the matrix to predict a user's interests in an unvisited location.
+A CF model is then applied to the matrix to predict a user's interests in an unvisited location.

-Zheng et al. [138] proposed a coupled matrix factorization method to enable locationactivity recommendation, using activity-tagged GPS trajectories.
-As illustrated in Figure 22, a location-activity matrix X is built, with a row stands for a venue (e.g. a cluster of GPS points) and a column representing a user-labeled activity (like shopping and dinning).
+Zheng et al. [2010b] proposed a coupled-MF method to enable location-activity recommendation, using activity-tagged GPS trajectories.
+As illustrated in Figure 22, a location-activity matrix X is built, where a row stands for a venue (e.g., a cluster of GPS points) and a column represents a user-labeled activity (like shopping and dinning).
 An entry in matrix X denotes the frequency of an activity that has been observed in users' labels in a particular location.
 Intuitively, this is a sparse matrix.
-A simple method to fill the missing entries is to decompose a matrix into the production of two low-rank matrices (U and V) based on non-zero entries.
+A simple method to fill the missing entries is to decompose a matrix into the production of two low-rank matrices (U and V) based on nonzero entries.
 After that, the missing entries can be filled by $X = UV^T$.
-Once this location-activity matrix is completely filled, given an activity, the top k locations, with a relatively high frequency from the column that corresponds to that activity, can be recommended.
+Once this location-activity matrix is completely filled, given an activity, the top-k locations, with a relatively high frequency from the column that corresponds to that activity, can be recommended.
 So does the activity recommendation for a location.
 To make a better recommendation, two context matrices, consisting of a location-feature matrix Y and an activity-activity matrix Z, are built based on additional data sources.
-The main idea is to propagate the information among X, Y and Z by requiring them to share low-rank matrices U and V in a collective matrix factorization model.
+The main idea is to propagate the information among X, Y, and Z by requiring them to share low-rank matrices U and V in a collective MF model.